Driving innovation in the affiliate commerce content space by fostering intent-driven shopping behavior.

 As the first designer on the team, I led the efforts on a more efficient time-tracking experience for our worksite employees, in support of our vertical expansion initiative.

 A few years ago, Justworks acquired a mobile time-tracking solution to start reaching customers beyond white-collar businesses.
+However, the lack of design input resulted in a clunky user experience and frequent complaints about errors.

 Before